Pseudotachylyte: Seismic faulting

-Pseudotachylytes have been referred to as “fossil earthquakes” as they represent definitive evidence of seismic slip.
+Pseudotachylytes have been referred to as "fossil earthquakes" as they represent definitive evidence of seismic slip.
 During seismic faulting (earthquakes), pseudotachylyte forms through an extreme concentration of frictional sliding onto a thin surface of a fault.
 The friction creates heat, and because rocks are insulators, the temperature increases on this surface allowing the rock to melt.
-This generates a “fault vein” which are often accompanied by “injection veins” that open from the fault vein as opening mode cracks.
+This generates a "fault vein" which are often accompanied by "injection veins" that open from the fault vein as opening mode cracks.
 A melt origin for pseudotachylyte was controversial for some time, with some researchers favouring extreme comminution for their generation (crush-origin).
 Ample evidence of direct crystallisation from a melt though, has more or less put this argument to rest with most researchers defining pseudotachylyte as having a melt origin.

 Laboratory experiments investigating how pseudotachylytes form have shown that the initial phase of formation involves the flash melting of asperities that eventually grow and join together into larger patches of a high viscosity melt.
 The high viscosity of these melt patches raises the fault's coefficient of friction, hindering sliding.
-As the patches of melt continue to grow and join together, they form a continuous melt layer with a lower viscosity, which reduces the fault’s coefficient of friction, effectively lubricating the fault and allowing sliding to occur more easily.
-Once the melt layer has reached some critical thickness, frictional heat can no longer be generated, and the melt begins to quench and crystallise thus again increasing the melt’s viscosity and begins acting as a viscous brake to sliding.
+As the patches of melt continue to grow and join together, they form a continuous melt layer with a lower viscosity, which reduces the fault's coefficient of friction, effectively lubricating the fault and allowing sliding to occur more easily.
+Once the melt layer has reached some critical thickness, frictional heat can no longer be generated, and the melt begins to quench and crystallise thus again increasing the melt's viscosity and begins acting as a viscous brake to sliding.
 Once sliding is stopped, the quenching of the melt layer welds the fault shut and restores its strength to that of the unfaulted surrounding rock.

 Abundance of seismic pseudotachylyte in nature

 There is an apparent lack of pseudotachylyte in the geologic record relative to the observed seismicity of today, which brings into question if this is an issue of the rarity of its production, lack of recognition in the field, or its ability to be preserved.
-It was once thought that pseudotachylyte could only produced in dry, crystalline rock, this however, has been shown to be incorrect.
+It was once thought that pseudotachylyte could only be produced in dry, crystalline rock, this however, has been shown to be incorrect.
 Therefore, its production is likely not as rare as originally thought.
 Pseudotachylyte is often closely associated with other extremely fine grained rocks (e.g. mylonite and cataclasite), and is extremely prone to alteration that often renders it unrecognisable which supports arguments that pseudotachylyte production isn't rare, but rather is likely to go unrecognised, and thus unreported.